jschnurer/text-adv-svelte/README.md

   }
 ]
 ```
 The user must enter text that matches one of the items in the second arg (an array of strings).
-If they do not, the invalid_choice_text will be written to the screen.
+If they do not, the first argument (a **cmdList**) will be executed.

 The last argument must be a choice object.
 A choice object is an object whose property names match the strings in the list_of_choices and whose values are **cmdLists**.

-The user must enter text that matches one of the items in list_of_choices.
-If they do not, the invalid_choice_text will be written to the screen.

 ### dialog
 The command "dialog" must have args set to a single object (*not a **cmdList***).
 The dialog object should have properties whose names are the topics the player can ask about and whose values are **cmdLists**.
 It must also have a property named `""` (empty string).
 If the player asks about a topic that doesn't appear on the dialog object as a property, the `""` command list will be executed.